NicholiNoah/NicholiNoah/content/_index.md

 <!-- # Nicholi Noah -->

 **Artist Statement:**
 I remember the first time I broke my imagination.
-It grew back with a vengeance.
+It grew back with a vengeance.</br>
-Revealing hidden perspectives that question our reality.
+Revealing hidden perspectives that question our reality.</br>
 Projecting virtual visions of augmented tomorrow.
-Without the need for a device.
+Without the need for a device.</br></br>

 Welcome to my world of extended reality.
 Please enjoy your stay.